sim1-99/ProtACon/README.md

 This project was inspired by the work of Jesse Vig and colleagues ["BERTology Meets Biology"](https://arxiv.org/abs/2006.15222), which proved that BERT-based models are able to capture high-level structural properties of proteins, just by providing them with the sequence of amino acids in the protein chains.

+👉 Check out the code documentation at the [reference guide](https://protacon.readthedocs.io/en/latest/).

 ## How ProtACon works

 The whole pipeline is founded on two pillars: the ProtBert encoder for the extraction of the attention, and the [RCSB Protein Data Bank](https://www.rcsb.org) to get the protein structural information.